 Which Paris Museum is Best to Visit?

 Which Paris museum is the best to visit?
-That’s the question we’ll ponder here, & hopefully I can help you find the one most suited to YOUR taste.
-Because museums are great & all….but they can also be terribly boring if you’re in the wrong one!
-What we’ll do here is break down the merits of each museum, cover the highlights, show photos so you know what to expect (sometimes in Paris, the actual museum building is just as beautiful as the art inside), & then suggest who will most enjoy each…& who may not.
-Then below each museum, I’ll list the nearest fabulous hotel stay, like the sumptuous Shangri-La Hotel, which you’ll find by the Paris Museum of Modern Art.
+That’s the question we’ll discuss here: & the goal is to help you find the museum most suited to your needs.
+Because museums can be terribly boring if you’re in the wrong one!
+I’ll break down the highlights of each museum, show some photos (sometimes in Paris, the building is just as beautiful as the art inside), & suggest who might enjoy each museum the most…& who may not.
+Then I’ll list the nearest fabulous hotel by each museum ~ like the sumptuous Shangri-La Paris, which is located by the Paris Museum of Modern Art….& the Eiffel Tower!

-The Musee D’Oray is far & away my FAVORITE museum in Paris, possibly even the world (besides the British Museum)!
-Its upstairs-cafe has these gorgeous clocks, through which you can see famous Paris sights, such as the one pictured here: the Sacre Coeur.
+The Musee D’Oray is my FAVORITE museum in Paris!
+Its upstairs cafe has gorgeous clocks, through which you can see famous Paris sights, like the Sacre Coeur.

 A little bit of Paris trivia: Which famous Paris hotel did Carrie Bradshaw stay at in “Sex in the City?”
 Answer: the Hotel Plaza Athenee, which is set along the famed Champs-Elysee.